 Certificates must be uploaded to Access Gateway before they can be associated with applications.

-Enter 2 to enter the Services sub-menu.
+Enter 2 to go to the Services sub-menu.

-Enter 1 to enter the NGINX sub-menu.
+Enter 1 to go to the NGINX sub-menu.

 Enter 6 to update an SSL certificate.